 Licensed direct entry midwives provide care in the home, in birthing centers, clinics, and as teachers at midwifery schools.
 They are educated through self-study, apprenticeship, a midwifery school or college-based program distinct from the discipline of nursing.

-On January 1, 2015, new Board of Direct Entry Midwifery law (Oregon Revised Statutes (ORS) 687.415 goes into effect that requires persons performing midwifery duties in Oregon to be licensed by the State of Oregon unless:
+Oregon law requires persons performing midwifery duties in Oregon to be licensed by the State of Oregon unless:

 - The person is already licensed as a health care professional with midwifery duties within the scope of the license; or